firstlookmedia/gpgsync/BUILD.md

 # Release instructions

 This section documents the release process.
-Unless you're a GPG Developer developer making a release, you'll probably never need to follow it.
+Unless you're a GPG Sync developer making a release, you'll probably never need to follow it.

 ## Changelog, version, and signed git tag